zxphyrx/highway/app/views/guides/corexy.md

 Linear rails vs rods are a tough one.
 Rails can get very expensive, but they're very smooth and make zero noise.
 In hindsight, I could have done rods to make my printer more budget, but rails are realllly satisfying.
 If you go rods, use 8mm diameter and LM8UU bearings.
 They're what everybody uses.
 If you're over budget, you can try buying or 3D printing bushings.
 Bushings are like bearings, but instead of little balls inside them, they simply have minimal surface area on the rod.
 They'll wear down faster but are good if you're just substituting until you can afford actual bearings.

 Motors are a very hard thing to research, namely for a faster printer.
-Everybody uses Nema17s, and will thus be the easiest to incorporate into your design.
+I literally researched for hours and hours, trying to find the perfect ones.
+I finally found ones I liked, bought them, and checked out the lil specs card it came with.
+Alas!
+The AliExpress seller promised 2.7mH inductance when they were really 3mH inductance.
+Long story short, that means I can't print as fast as I would've liked.
+So I guess that's a mini lesson: never just trust the aliexpress seller.
+Anyways, everybody uses Nema17s, and will thus be the easiest to incorporate into your design.
 I wish I'd had [this link](https://reprap.org/wiki/NEMA_17_Stepper_motor) when I was researching my motors.
 It lays out a select few with good specs.
 If you're printing slower (100-200mm/s) you hardly need to research them at all; any inductance of 4mH or under is fine, and you should have about 44+ Ncm holding torque.

 For a 300mm/s printer, an inductance of 2-3mH is better, and a holding torque of 44 or more is still good.
 Then we get into high-speed CoreXY's.
 A 400-500mm/s printer should have 55 or more holding torque and max 2.5mH inductance.
 For incredible speeds like 600mm/s or more, you'll need 60-ish holding torque and very low inductance, like less than 1.5mH.
 It's in the high-speed world that you'll want higher-voltage stepper motors.
 Especially when going high accelerations, like 40k or more, 48V or even 60V can be huge.
 For this, you'll probably need another PSU to power the 60V, as well as a mainboard that has a dedicated motor input for those high voltages.
 However, it is still possible to run it at 24V.
 [This](https://www.youtube.com/watch?v=cjXhLow9jRg) video is worth a watch.